drmikehenry/install-linux/install-linux.md

 ### ipython

-Install using `pipxg`/`pipsig2` for isolation.
+Install using `pipxg` for isolation.
 Any additional packages that are interesting globally can be installed into the `ipython` virtual environments as needed.